HenrikEckermann/James-Stein-and-Bayesian-partial-pooling/README.md

 [tl;dr](https://www.urbandictionary.com/define.php?term=tl%3Bdr)
 ----------------------------------------------------------------

 The James-Stein estimator leads to better predictions than simple means.
-Though I don’t recommend you actually use the James-Stein estimator in applied research, understanding why it works might help clarify why we should [default to multilevel models](http://elevanth.org/blog/2017/08/24/multilevel-regression-as-default/).
+Though I don’t recommend you actually use the James-Stein estimator in applied research, understanding why it works might help clarify why we should [default to multilevel models](http://elevanth.org/blog/2017/08/24/multilevel-regression-as-default/) for applied statistics.

 James-Stein can help us understand multilevel models
 ----------------------------------------------------